TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_11_Verification_and_Validation.md

 You are proving.

 You prove by:
-- Comparing counts
+- Checking one person end to end
-- Checking single records
+- Comparing with source
 - Reading logs
-- Tracing one person end to end
+- Checking stored objects via API

 If you cannot prove it, you do not know it.